nestle/process-migrator/README.md

 ### Configuration file structure

-- This file is in [JSONC](https://github.com/Microsoft/node-jsonc-parser) format, you don't have to remove comments lines for it to work.
+- This file is in [JSONC](https://github.com/Microsoft/node-jsonc-parser) format, you don't have to remove comment lines for it to work.

 ``` json
 {